WordPress and Blogging Glossary

 Also, a term is used to describe a Jewish blog.
 J-blogosphere or j-blog is used in Jewish community when bloggers want to show their commitment to Judaism.

 “onMouseUp”: “sun1.opacity = (sun1.opacity / 100) * 90;”

-A term which describes objects loaded only after specific event.
-Instead of loading objects like images or videos files immediately after page loads, lazy loading allows you to load them only if needed.
+A term that describes objects loaded only after a specific event.
+Instead of loading objects like images or video files immediately after page loads, lazy loading allows you to load them only if needed.
 Lazy loading is used when posts/pages contain a lot of big images or videos which can be loaded only when, and if, user decides to.
 See some of the best lazy loading plugins for WordPress.

-A box which opens on the same page on which it was triggered and positions itself over the rest of page content.
-Lightbox can contain any information, but it’s mostly used to show videos, images or different kind of subscription forms.
+A box that opens on the same page on which it was triggered and positions itself over the rest of the page content.
+The lightbox can contain any information, but it’s mostly used to show videos, images, or different kinds of subscription forms.
 Lightbox puts the spotlight on the content while everything around it is dimmed.
 That feature makes the lightbox a great choice for presenting media files and because of that most modern galleries and sliders feature this fancy box.

 Besides it is the name of our site, WordPress loop is the code which is usually found in the core files.
 This code is used for displaying content on your website.
 That usually includes displaying most recent posts, posts from specific categories, search pages, etc. It is called the loop because this code will always keep checking for new content, mostly through PHP WHILE statement.
 Below you can find an example of the basic WP Loop: